-In 2016/17 the mean locus of control score for adults in Northern Ireland was 16.9.
-For adults engaging in culture, arts and sport the mean score was 17.0 which was a higher (more internal) locus of control than for those not engaging (15.9).
-Higher (more internal) locus of control scores were found for those who engaged in the arts, used the public library service, visited a museum or science centre, participated in sport, or visited PRONI, in comparison to those who did not.
+In 2017/18, the estimated mean locus of control score for adults in Northern Ireland was 16.9.
+For adults engaging in culture, arts and sport the estimated mean score was 17.0, a more internal locus of control than for those not engaging (16.0).
+More internal locus of control scores were found for those who engaged in the arts, used the public library service, visited a museum or science centre, participated in sport, or used PRONI services, in comparison with those who did not.